nvandriss/pandas-challenge/README.md

 ## Observation 2:
 Charter schools outperformed District schools.
 Charter schools had a higher % Overall Passing Rate than District schools.
-Charter schools had smaller student population sizes than district schools which may contribute to the higher % Overall Passing Rate.
+Charter schools also had smaller student population sizes than District schools which may contribute to the higher % Overall Passing Rate.
 Another limitation in the data is that there is no specific information regarding each school.
-Since charter schools typically run independently from district schools, they have more flexibility in their curriculum and are able to progress much faster than district schools.
+Since Charter schools typically run independently from District schools, they tend to have more flexibility in their curriculum and may be able to progress much faster than District schools.
+However, due to lack of information about each school, we can only speculate.